 Shoal Point Energy Ltd. (the "Company") was incorporated on December 22, 2006 under the Business Corporations Act (Alberta).
 The Company was incorporated for the purpose of acquisition, exploration and development of oil and natural gas properties in Canada.
-The Company is headquartered at suite 1060 - 1090 West Georgia St., Vancouver, B.C.
+The Company's administrative office eat suite 1060 - 1090 West Georgia St., Vancouver, B.C.
 V6E 3V7.
 On October 26, 2010, the Company filed articles of continuance in Ontario under the name of Shoal Point Energy Inc.

 On October 14, 2010, Allied Northern Capital Corporation ("Allied") a non-operating public enterprise, agreed on a share exchange transaction with Shoal Point Energy Inc. ("SPE"), a non-public operating enterprise, which was completed on November 9, 2010.
 The transaction has been accounted for as a reverse takeover acquisition, whereby SPE became a wholly owned subsidiary of Allied.
 On November 23, 2010, the Canadian National Stock Exchange ("CNSX") authorized the completion of the reverse takeover or qualifying transaction and the name change from Allied to Shoal Point Energy Ltd. ("Shoal Point", "SPE" or the "Company").
 On November 23, 2010, the Company began trading on the CNSX under the symbol SHP.
+In January 2014, the Canadian National Stock Exchange changed its name to the Canadian Securities Exchange ("CSE").